isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-sporting-glory.md

 <br><br>
 	第廿届奥林匹克运动大会 <b>(Olympic Games 1972)</b> (1972)<br><br>
 <img style="width: 300px; height: 400px;" src="/images/Vol-14-issue-2/sporting-glory/Glory7.JPG">
 Features articles on various events, the triumphs as well as the disappointments at the 1972 Olympic Games held in Munich, West Germany.
-The games were overshadowed by the Munich Massacre in which 11 Israeli athletes and officials, along with a West German police officer, were killed by members of a Palestinian terrorist organization group.
+The games were overshadowed by the Munich Massacre in which 11 Israeli athletes and officials, along with a West German police officer, were killed by members of a Palestinian terrorist organisation group.
 <br><br>
 	<b>Singapore Amateur Weight-lifting Federation Souvenir Programme </b>(1975)<br><br>
 <img style="width: 300px; height: 400px;" src="/images/Vol-14-issue-2/sporting-glory/Glory8.JPG">